mhasan004/Play-Share-App/README.md

 ----------------------

 * **This REST API is built using Node, Express, and Mongoose**
-* **bcrypt is used to store hashed passwords and hashed user JWT secret keys into the database**
+* **bcrypt is used to store hashed passwords and user JWT secret keys into the database**
-* **crypto-js is used to encrpt and decrypt username, email, password, and secret key between client and server**
+* **crypto-js is used to encrpt and decrypt username, email, password, and JWT between client and server**
 * **JWT is used to authenticate a user**
 * **Joi is used to validate POST requests**